How to lead a (development) team

-As a team lead, I was able to make decisions and protect them from some frustrations we’ve come across in the past years.
-I could be the bridge between their technical skills and the business requirements of our projects.
+As a team lead, I was able to make decisions and protect them from the frustrations we’ve come across in the past years.
+I could be the bridge between the technical side and the business side of our projects.

 Being able to understand what they were talking about whilst being able to understand the clients and accounts seemed to be a missing link that was very undervalued.
-Soon after I realised this, I learned my first lesson:
+Here, I learned my first lesson: